PillowFishSticks/Kassie-MS4/TESTING.md

     - Confirm that when logged out the options "Register" and "Log in" are visible and that "Log out" is not.
     - Log into the site, confirm that "Log out" is visible and that "Register" and "Log in" are not.
     - Click the "Shop" link in the navbar, confirm that all sections of the shop are listed in the dropdown menu.
-    - Add an item to the users cart, confirm that the grand total appears under the shopping cart icon with the correct grand total.
+    - Add a product to the users bag, confirm that the grand total appears under the shopping bag icon with the correct grand total.
-    - Delete all items from the users cart, confirm that the grand total is no longer visible in the navbar.
+    - Delete all products from the users bag, confirm that the grand total is no longer visible in the navbar.

 2. Search bar
-    - Enter a search word that applies to many items.
+    - Enter a search word that applies to many products.
-        - Confirm that the items returned match the items.
-Confirm that the message "0 items found for (item)" is displayed when hitting enter.
+        - Confirm that the products returned match the products.
+Confirm that the message "0 products found for (product)" is displayed when hitting enter.

 3. Footer
     - Hover over links in the footer, confirm the animation works as expected.